Medical Malpractice Attorneys in New Jersey

 as any act that "falls below the accepted standard of practice in

-just cause to pursue compensation.
+is just cause to pursue compensation.
 Shockingly enough, however, statistics

 show that approximately 195,000 people are killed by a preventable medical